Skip to main content

 A grant may be awarded to eligible applicants who have applied for the grant by the given deadline.
 The amount of the grant cannot exceed the amount applied for.
 If an entity receives a grant for its sports activities from other branches of the city administration, Sports Services will not provide another grant for the same activities.

-Grants are meant to support activities organised by the association itself and not, for example, activities acquired by the city from the association as a purchased service or activities that are otherwise supported (e.g. by means of cooperation agreements).
+Grants are meant to support common-goods activities organised by the association itself and not, for example, activities acquired by the city from the association as a purchased service or activities that are otherwise supported (e.g. by means of cooperation agreements).

 The grant cannot exceed 80 procent of the eligible expenditure.
-‘Eligible expenditure’ refers to costs incurred for the activities of the association.
+‘Eligible expenditure’ refers to costs incurred for the common-goods sports activities of the association.
 Loan repayments, interest and write-offs, depreciation, provisions or any other calculated items that are not based on actual costs are not taken into account as expenditure incurred for the activities.

 The smallest operating grant to be awarded is EUR 200.

-Operating grants are open for application once a year.
-The 2023 application period is from 9 January to 15 February 2023.
 Grants must be applied for within the application period specified.
 If an application is not submitted by the deadline, it will be regarded as late and rejected.

 The grant is primarily applied for through the operating and facility usage grant application form.
 The same application is to be used to apply for a sports facility usage grant.

-Click here for instructions on how to use the e-services to apply for a grant and how to log in.
+Click here(Link leads to external service) for instructions on how to use the e-services to apply for a grant and how to log in.

 In exceptional cases, the grant application may be submitted to the City Register Office at City of Helsinki Register Office, Culture and Leisure Division/Sports, PO Box 10, FI-00099 City of Helsinki, Finland (street address: City Hall, Pohjoisesplanadi 11–13).
-Applications submitted to the City Register Office must arrive by 16.00 on the last day of the application period.
+Applications submitted to the City Register Office must arrive by 15.00 on the last day of the application period.

 The application must be accompanied with the mandatory attachments specified for each grant, a list of which is available below.